TimeMachine1994/081925-SvelteTweb/FIRESTORE_COLLECTIONS_ADMIN.md

    - `pending` - Awaiting admin review
    - `approved` - Admin approved, ready to apply changes
    - `denied` - Admin rejected the request
-   - `completed` - Changes have been applied to memorial
+   - `completed` - Changes have been applied to event

 4. **Audit Integration**
    - All status changes logged to `audit_logs`